Espresso-AI/bert-sms-spam-classification/README.md

 |spam|98.65|-|
 |total|99.61|99.61|

-This code recorded an accuracy = 99.61%, f1 score | ham = 99.77%, and f1 score | spam = 98.65% on 517 samples selected as 10% of the entire dataset.
+The model is tested on 517 samples selected as 10% of the entire dataset.
 The validation dataset is randomly sampled each time the training runs and it does not involve in the model's learning.

 As an objective loss, I adopted focal loss to deal with positive/negative imbalance.
 Instead of following the paper, I implemented it in the form of multi-class classification, which makes training more stable.
 In addition, for better stability of training, I adopted regularization by AdamW, warmup start, and linear-decreasing lr scheduler.

 To train the model, after configure pl.Trainer and the experiment, run the command line;
 ```